 Postpartum hemorrhage is the excessive bleeding following delivery of a baby.
 For vaginal delivery, excessive bleeding would be more than 500ml and for cesarean delivery, more than 1000ml.
 This may happen with vaginal or cesarean delivery and occurs in 1-5 out of 100 women.
 The hemorrhage may occur immediately after birth, or over several hours following delivery.

 Normally, the uterus continues to contract after the delivery of the baby and placenta.
-These contractions actually help close the vessels that supplied blood from the mother to the baby.
-When these contractions do not continue, or are not strong enough, hemorrhage occurs.
-Sometimes, a tear in the cervix, placenta or the blood vessels within the uterus may cause the hemorrhage.
-Risk factors include obesity, multiple births (twins or more), many previous pregnancies, blood clotting disorders, infection, prolonged labor or use of assistive devices such as forceps or vacuum to delivery the baby.
+These contractions help close the vessels that supplied blood from the mother to the baby.
+When these contractions do not continue or are not strong enough, hemorrhage occurs.
+Sometimes, a tear in the cervix, placenta, or the blood vessels within the uterus may cause hemorrhage.
+Risk factors include obesity, multiple births (twins or more), many previous pregnancies, blood clotting disorders, infection, prolonged labor, or use of assistive devices such as forceps or vacuum to deliver the baby.

 Postpartum Hemorrhage (PPH) Nursing Care Plan

-- Pain in vaginal area (if due to hematoma)
+- Pain in the vaginal area (if due to hematoma)

 - Uncontrolled bleeding